Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 - CSS
 - JavaScript

 If you have the above skills you will enjoy doing React.
-React for Everyone contains anything you need to know about react.
+The 30 Days Of React challenge contains anything you need to know about react.
 In every section, it has some exercises and mini-projects and it is recommended to work on them.
 This 30 Days Of React challenge will help you learn the latest version of React and the old version step by step.
 The topics are broken down into 30 days, where each day contains several topics with easy-to-understand explanations, real-world examples and many hands on exercises.
 This challenge is designed for beginners and professionals who want to build a web application using React and JavaScript.

 ### 1. What is React?